Permaculture Design Certification – Evenings and Weekends – Burnaby

 Questions/ Written work

-100% attendance (students can arrange to make up missed classes with other groups at no extra cost,
+100% attendance (students can arrange to make up missed classes with other groups

 or take private make up classes with the instructors at additional cost)